Prince (Prince of Persia): In video games

 The Prince title refers to multiple characters who act as the main protagonist of the Prince of Persia franchise.
 The original Prince was the only survivor of a kingdom destroyed by a witch.
 Living as a street thief in an unspecified city, he met and won the heart of the city's Princess.
 During the events of the original Prince of Persia (1989), the vizier Jaffar attempts to seize control of the kingdom, and the Prince is imprisoned in the palace dungeons.
 He escapes, defeats the Vizier and saves the Princess.
 In Prince of Persia 2: The Shadow and the Flame (1993), the Prince is banished by a disguised Jaffar, ending up rediscovering his homeland and retrieving a magical power which defeats Jaffar for good.
 In Prince of Persia 3D (1999), the Prince must again rescue the Princess, this time from a former betrothed.

 The Sands of Time sequence covers the Prince, as the son of Persian king Sharaman, from his early years through events which shape him into a leader.
-In Prince of Persia: The Sands of Time (2003), he accidentally releases the Sands of Time after they are looted from an Indian city with an artifact called the Dagger of Time.
+In Prince of Persia: The Sands of Time (2003), he inadvertently releases the Sands of Time after they are looted from an Indian city with an artifact called the Dagger of Time.
 With Farah, princess of the city, he attempts to contain the Sands before they infect the world, while the treacherous Vizier seeks to use them to achieve immortality.
 Farah dies during the adventure, but the Prince uses the Sands to reverse time, killing the Vizier and returning the Dagger to Farah.
 This action causes a being called the Dahaka to begin hunting the Prince for distorting history.
 By the events of Warrior Within (2004), seven years after The Sands of Time, the Prince is determined to undo the making of the Sands.
 He confronts the creator of the Sands, Kaileena the Empress of Time, and bonds with her as he learns her identity.
 He ultimately defeats the Dahaka and takes Kaileena to Babylon.